Architecture

 Core memory blocks (always loaded)

-Six blocks loaded into every prompt.
-This is the baseline context cost — roughly 12,000 characters that Ren carries into every message whether she uses it or not.
+Ten or more blocks loaded into every prompt.
+This is the baseline context cost that Ren carries into every message whether she uses it or not.
+Portrait blocks grow as signals accumulate — forming layers promote to trusted when patterns are confirmed across multiple sessions.

 BlockWhat it holdsLimit